kriansa/wmcompanion/README.md

     await notify(f"Your volume levels: {volume=}")
 ```

-And of course you can get inspired by the one I use.
+You can get really creative by reading the source files under `events` folder.

 ## Why not X?